 Every 15 Minutes is a national program developed by a police officer to address the teen drunk driving epidemic.
 The program’s name comes from data in the early 1990’s that every 15 minutes someone in the United States dies in an alcohol-related traffic accident.
-In 1997 a Youth Center participant, a high school junior, was vacationing in Washington State when she learned of this program and thought it would be a great addition to the teen programming offered by the Youth Center and would be of specific benefit to her peers at Los Alamitos High School.
+In 1997 a Youth Center participant, a high school junior, was vacationing in Washington State, when she learned of this program.
+She thought it would be a great addition to the teen programming offered by the Youth Center and would be of specific benefit to her peers at Los Alamitos High School.
 The Youth Center first researched the program and then began taking steps to implement it.
-We formed partnerships with all of the necessary agencies needed to implement this dramatic, life-changing program.
-Acting as the Lead Agency, the Youth Center collaborates with Los Alamitos High School, Los Alamitos Police Department, Seal Beach Police Department, Cypress Police Department, Orange County Sheriff’s Department, California Highway Patrol, Orange County Fire Authority, Cypress Forest Lawn, Orange County Jail, and numerous local businesses.
+We formed partnerships with all of the agencies needed to implement this dramatic, life-changing program.
+Acting as the Lead Agency, the Youth Center collaborates with Los Alamitos High School, Seal Beach Lion’s Club, Los Alamitos Police Department, Seal Beach Police Department, Cypress Police Department, Orange County Sheriff’s Department, California Highway Patrol, Orange County Fire Authority, Cypress Forest Lawn, Orange County Courthouse and jail, and numerous local businesses.
 Beginning in the spring of 1999, and every-other-year since, Every 15 Minutes has been conducted on the campus of Los Alamitos High School.

 Approximately 6-months prior to implementation, an invitation to play a role in the program is extended to high school junior and senior year students.
-Of the 200+ applications we receive a total of 40 students representing a cross section of high school social groups and ethnicity are selected.
-Along with their parents, the youth go through several months of training focused on maximizing the impact of the program on their peers and within the community.
+Of the 200+ applications we receive, a total of 32 students representing a cross section of high school social groups and ethnicity are selected.
+Along with their parents, the youth go through several months of focused training to maximize the impact of the program for the students in the community.

 During the first day events one student is removed from class every 15 minutes.
-A police officer will immediately enter the classroom to read an obituary which has been written by the “dead” student’s parent(s) – explaining the circumstances of their classmate’s demise and the contributions the student has made to the school and the community.
+A police officer will immediately enter the classroom to read an obituary prepared by the family.
 From that point on “victims” will not see, speak or in any way interact with other students for the remainder of the program.
 Simultaneously, uniformed officers will make mock death notifications to the parents of these children at their home, place of employment or business.
 During lunch, a simulated traffic collision is conducted on the school grounds.
 Rescue workers treat injured student participants.
 These students will experience firsthand, the sensations of being involved in a tragic, alcohol-related collision.
 The coroner will handle fatalities on the scene, while the injured students will be extricated by the jaws-of-life manned by Fire-Fighters and Paramedics.
 Police Officers will investigate, arrest, and book the student “drunk driver”.
 Student participants will continue their experience by an actual trip to the morgue, the hospital emergency room, and to the police department jail for the purpose of being booked for “drunk driving”.

-During the most powerful program of the retreat, the students will be taken through an audio – visualization of their own death.
+During the most powerful program of the retreat, the students will be talking about life, struggles they have and the value of live.
 Then each student will write a letter to his or her parents that begins with . . .

 “Dear Mom and Dad, every fifteen minutes someone in the United States dies from an alcohol related accident.
 Today I died.
 I never had the chance to tell you…….”